 What is Agroforestry exactly?
 You might wonder.
 It’s all over in the news.
 Agroforestry is a more natural way of food production.
 No more mono-crop that needs too much water and chemicals to grow but poly-crop that is closer to nature’s original plan.
 With natural water and no chemicals.
 It’s based on simultaneous growing farm crops and fruit trees of all sorts that support each other.

 The agroforestry system is based on mixing vegetable crops, fruit and nut trees and biomass species.
+It can even include mixing with livestock like cattle, chicken and ducks.
 It ensures a continuous food supply as well as economic returns.
 Meanwhile avoiding soil degradation and improving ecosystem health and resilience.

 How to start with agroforestry?